ATechAjay/AJ-90-JS/02 Fundamentals/03_Variables.md

 The `var` keyword is almost the same as let.
 It also declares a variable, but in a slightly different way.
 It is recommended to always use the let keyword.

-Variables declared using const are called _constants_.
+Variables declared using const are called `constants`.
 They cannot be reassigned.
 An attempt to do so would cause an error.

 These 3 keywords introduce a new concept known as _scope_, which will be discussed later in the week.

-> 'const' declarations must be initialized.
+> `const` declarations must be initialized.

 Notes:👇